postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 Learn more about [editing and versioning APIs](/docs/designing-and-developing-your-api/versioning-an-api/).

-#### Security
+### Security

 Private APIs are only visible to logged in users who are a part of your Postman team.
 They're not discoverable or accessible to anyone who is not a part of your team.

-#### Guidelines
+### Guidelines

 To add an API to the network, you must have edit access to the API and the API must be in a team or public workspace.
 You cannot add an API to the private network unless all team members have at least view access to the API.
-Learn more about team [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).
+Learn more about team [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/). <!-- TODO: update to include approval process workflow -->

-### Features of Private API Network

-The Private API Network provides a central directory of all internal APIs in your organization, that teams can check before engineering their own solutions.

-The following lists the key features of the Private API Network that help make discovering Private APIs easier:
+## Managing the Private API Network

-#### Folder organization
+If your team has the approval workflow turned on, a user with the API Network Manager can complete these tasks.
+Otherwise, a user with the Editor role can complete them. <!-- TODO: wording, links -->

+### Organizing with folders

 You can create new folders from the Private API Network view.
 Select __Create Folder__ from the sidebar to create a new folder.
 Give it a name and summary (supports Markdown).
 Your new folder will now be created in the Private API Network.